Stocks move lower as U.S. plans tariffs on China

-Stocks fell in morning trade on Friday after the U.S. moved to assess tariffs on China.
+Stocks slid into negative territory on Friday after the U.S. moved to impose tariffs on China.

+Global industrials Boeing and Caterpillar fell 1.9 percent and 2.5 percent respectively.
+Oil companies also traded lower among the geopolitical tensions, including the upcoming OPEC meeting next week to discuss production.
+Anadarko Petroleum, Devon Energy and ConocoPhillips were trading down more than 3 percent.

-The Office of the U.S. Trade Representative on Friday released a list of nearly 900 Chinese imports that will face a 25 percent tariff starting July 6.
-Another 234 Chinese goods could also face an identical pending further USTR review.
+The U.S. Trade Representative on Friday released a list of nearly 900 Chinese imports that will face a 25 percent tariff starting July 6.
+Another 234 Chinese goods could also face an identical penalty after further USTR review.

 Analysts expect China to swiftly respond with its own measures against U.S. products.